MetaMask/metamask-docs/snaps/features/custom-ui/user-defined-components.md

 # User-defined components

-When using JSX, you can create your own components by composing [existing components](with-jsx.md), or other user-defined components.
+When using [Custom UI with JSX](with-jsx.md), you can create your own components by composing existing components or other user-defined components.

 ## Basic example

 In this first, basic example, the user-defined component is static.
 It does not accept any props (parameters) and returns the contents of a static home page.

 ```jsx title="Home.jsx"
 import { Box, Heading, Text } from "@metamask/snaps-sdk/jsx";